Janiel777/Sudoku-Solving-Algorithm-time-complexity/README.md

 <a name="Comparison-of-time-complexity-of-algorithms"></a>
 # Comparison of time complexity of algorithms

+These values need to be updated as they do not include the data from the backtraking algorithm.

 The following is a table comparing the average complexity times for each algorithm after having solved 100 sudoku for each number of blank cells.
 The brute force algorithm took too long when there were 7 empty cells or more.
 ```
 Number of Empty Cells   | Time in seconds (Force brute)     | Time in seconds (Force brute with optimization)